-Following recent changes to the way Stackla is able to pull in location data from Instagram, we’d like to share a series of recommendations on how you can utilize our proprietary tools to automatically identify and tag location on Instagram hashtag posts.
+Following changes to the way Nosto's UGC can pull in location data from Instagram, we’d like to share a series of recommendations on how you can utilize our proprietary tools to automatically identify and tag locations on Instagram hashtag posts.

 Location-Specific Hashtags

-If you are attempting to aggregate content from locations that are popular enough to have their own hashtags, or are able to create a location or property-specific hashtag for your brand, you’ll be able to set location-specific hashtags terms within Stackla, then set a ‘Default Location’ for that term.
+If you are attempting to aggregate content from locations that are popular enough to have their hashtags or can create a location or property-specific hashtag for your brand, you’ll be able to set location-specific hashtag terms within Nosto, then set a ‘Default Location’ for that term.

 This will enable you to not only auto-tag the desired location for all content aggregated via that term but will also enable you to use that specific location data on a dynamic map widget.